-e. put in place measures that include the polluter pays principle for land and water use that has a negative impact on climate and possibilities for climate adaptations; and
+e. consider measures that address negative impacts on wetland uses for climate adaption, in accordance with national policies; and

-f. take nature-based solutions [or ecosystem-based approaches] into account under the Ramsar Convention to include them in their NDCs under the Paris Agreement on Climate Change, but also in all relevant sectoral policies as approved by the International Union for Conservation of Nature (IUCN) World Conservation Congress 2020 (WCC-2020-Res-031);
+f. [promote [nature-based solutions] [and] [or] [ecosystem-based approaches] into account under the Ramsar Convention to include them in their domestic biodiversity and climate change frameworks, including to support climate change mitigation and adaptation, but also in all relevant sectoral policies as approved by the International Union for Conservation of Nature (IUCN) World Conservation Congress 2020 [into sectoral policies and plans where appropriate, such as] (WCC-2020-Res-031);]